Ibn Sina Trust

 Ibn Sina Trust is a non-profit welfare trust (organization) in Bangladesh and a major healthcare provider.

 History

 The Ibn Sina Trust was founded on 30 June 1980 in collaboration with the then Saudi Government.
 The then ambassador of Saudi Arabia in Bangladesh- his excellence Fouad Al Khatib and Advocate Mujibur Rahman, a Senior Advocate of Bangladesh Supreme Court and past provincial Information Minister of East Pakistan before the birth of Bangladesh, were two pioneer contributors in setting up the trust in Bangladesh.
-Jamat-E-Islami Bangladesh’s leader Mir Quasem Ali also played a vital role in the establishment and expansion of the trust.
 Ibn Sina Trust founded several laboratories, hospitals, diagnostic centers, consultation centers, and pharmaceutical industries throughout Bangladesh.
 On 30 April 2018, the Trust sold its shares in Islami Bank Bangladesh following a reshuffle of the bank administration.
 Ibn Sina has the biggest branch in Kallayanpur which serves at least 1,000 people per day.

 Units

 The Ibn Sina Trust has the following organizations: